LogtalkDotOrg/logtalk3/manuals/_sources/userman/nomenclature.rst.txt

    prototype extension.

 **interface**
-   Logtalk uses the term :term:`protocol` with similar meaning.
+   Logtalk uses the term :term:`protocol` with a similar meaning.
 But note that Logtalk objects and categories declared as implementing a protocol are not required to provide definitions for the declared predicates (:term:`closed-world assumption`).